OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-13.md

 Every prudent person acts with knowledge, but a fool exposes their folly.

 ## Proverbs 13:17
-A wicked messenger falls into misfortune, but a trustworthy envoy brings healing.
+A wicked messenger encounters misfortune, but a trustworthy envoy brings healing.

 ## Proverbs 13:18
 Poverty and shame come to those who disregard discipline, but those who heed correction are honoured.